SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/04-Parse-Keyvalue-Formatted-Logs.md

 key was found.

 The number of fields specified with the "as" clause must match the number of key-value pairs specified.
-You can omit the clause if you'd like the operator to automatically create the field names for the extracted values.
+You can omit the clause if you could like the operator to automatically create the field names for the extracted values.
 To do this, **keyvalue** replaces every character (other than a..z, A..Z, 0..9, or \_) with an underscore (\_).